oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-open-api/helidon-open-api.md

 In general the costs of building and storing an index are way smaller than those of scanning each time, and this is the approach that Helidon uses when packaging a service, though when running within Eclipse it does a scan as otherwise you'd have to build the index each time you saved a file which would slow down the development process (This is why you may see warning messages about missing jandex.idx files when running the micro-servcies in Eclipse)

 To build the index Heldion uses a tool called jandex (Java ANnotaiton inDEXer) to build the index, This is done for you automatically when you package a service, but the OpenAPI code for some reason only seems to search the jandex index file, and not scan the code.
 This is why you will be running the maven build target process-classes later on.

+Because running JANDEX can take a lot of time (relatively speaking) you don't want to run it each time you make a change to a source code file in Eclipse, so it needs to be specifically run to generate the index when operating in Eclipse.
+We will shortly see how that is done.
 </p></details>

 ---